PriSurisetty/OpenSearch-Diagnostic-Chatbot/README.md

 This project is a troubleshooting chatbot for OpenSearch clusters.
 It uses **Amazon Lex**, **AWS Lambda**, and **AWS4Auth** to check cluster health and guide users through fixes for yellow and red cluster states.

+> **Note:** This project is not currently deployed.
+> It uses AWS resources that were only available during my internship, so the active environment is no longer running.
+> The code and logic here are for demonstration purposes.
 ---

 ## 📌 Overview